Mark Fishlock is a songwriter and composer, specialising in music for English Language Teaching productions.

 He is also a musician, playing bass for a number of bands, including the David Bowie tribute act Pop-Up Bowie.
 He has worked as a journalist, sound engineer, scriptwriter, radio presenter, and voiceover artist.

 Born in Croxley Green, Hertfordshire, Mark grew up in Surrey and attended Surbiton Grammar School, before going on to complete a foundation course at Wimbledon School of Art.
 He turned down an offer to study sculpture at Canterbury, deciding instead to pursue a career in music, first as guitarist for the prog rock outfit Scion and then with his own band Panama Park.
-During this time he also worked as sports editor for his local newspaper, The Esher News and Mail.
+During this time he also worked as sports editor for his local newspaper, The Esher News and Mail, and in the publicity department of the Secombe Centre Theatre in Sutton.

 When DJM closed down, he set up an eight track studio at home and began writing music for television, corporate and sell-through video, commercials, library, radio, and live events.